Letterform Archive: Exhibitions

+In 2020, the Archive moved to the Dogpatch neighborhood of San Francisco.
+The custom-built, expanded space at the American Industrial Center complex provided, for the first time, an exhibition gallery where highlights from the collection are on display during regular open hours.
+The first three shows showcased Bauhaus typography, protest graphics, and graffiti zines.

 Publishing

-The Archive publishes books about the material in its collection, including: the work of W. A. Dwiggins, as a full-length biography by Bruce Kennett in 2017; the work of Jennifer Morla, written and designed by Morla in 2019; and the prints of Jack Stauffacher, edited and designed by Chuck Byrne in 2020.
+The Archive publishes books about the material in its collection, including: the work of W. A. Dwiggins, as a full-length biography by Bruce Kennett in 2017; the work of Jennifer Morla, written and designed by Morla in 2019; the prints of Jack Stauffacher, edited and designed by Chuck Byrne in 2020; and The Complete Commercial Artist compiling the 1928–1930 Japanese design publication.
+Letterform Archive Books also include catalogs of exhibitions from the organization’s gallery, including Bauhaus Typography at 100 and Strikethrough: Typographic Messages of Protest.
+In 2023, the imprint launched a facsimile series starting with Die Fläche (Facsimile Edition): Design and Lettering of the Vienna Secession, 1902–1911.

 Education

 The Archive has an education program (previously in collaboration with Cooper Union) which includes Type West, a full-year certificate program in typeface design, workshops on lettering and typography, and a lecture series.

 The Archive often hosts workshops and lectures.
-They have previously hosted type workshops by typeface designer Sumner Stone and sign painting workshops by Better Letter Co.
+They have previously hosted type workshops by typeface designers Cyrus Highsmith and Sumner Stone, calligraphy workshops with Lynne Yun, and sign painting workshops by Better Letters Co.
+Visiting lecturers include Irma Boom, Emory Douglas, Steve Heller, Susan Kare, and Saki Mafundikwa.